 - Add any special configuration notes (for example, information about plugins that should be installed).

 Click Export and select a download location.
 Ensure the location is publicly accessible.

-Uploading to Atlassian Marketplace
+Exporting a workflow to Atlassian Marketplace

 - Click Create new add-on.

 - Choose My add-on is not directly installable and make sure the add-on type is "not a plugin".

 - Add information about where the workflow export can be accessed in the Binary URL section.

 - When you fill out the submission form, be sure to note the following: